brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 A more extreme example would be a character who genuinely has trouble following established plans or complicated lines of thought but is a genius when it comes to battlefield tactics.
 Characters like this run hot and cold, at times being frustrating due to their tendency to act outside the plan, while at other times saving the day because they’re able to adapt to unexpected scenarios with surprising mental agility.

 An example of this more extreme version would be **Monkey D. Luffy from the anime _One Piece_**.
 He is not only unlikely to follow a plan, but many times is simply unable to, being confused by complex plans and ignoring anything that requires critical thinking.
 But on the battlefield, his skill against opponents is unmatched.
-While he has trouble recognizing his intellectual weaknesses, he very quickly picks up on his weaknesses in combat, and that becomes the driving force behind much of his character development.
+While he has trouble recognizing his intellectual weaknesses, he quickly picks up on his weaknesses in combat, and that becomes the driving force behind much of his character development.

 ### High Wisdom, Low Charisma